cilium/ebpf/testdata/docker/README.md

 This updates the `VERSION` file.
 Commit it and submit a PR upstream.

+### Regeneration Testdata on non-x86 platforms

+Before running `make`, ensure [Docker buildx](https://docs.docker.com/buildx/working-with-buildx/) is enabled.
+Additionally `QEMU user` and `binfmt` should be installed.
+On a Debian based distribution the command to add them is `apt install qemu-user-static binfmt-support`.

 ## Pushing

 After building, push the image to the Docker registry specified in `IMAGE` with: